ilonakosinska/ilonakosinska.github.io/index.md

   * [Chinese Simplified](https://www.taketechease.com/mobile/diffcal/support-zh-cn.html).
   * [Chinese Traditional](https://www.taketechease.com/mobile/diffcal/support-zh-tw.html).

+### Application Availability

+The application is available in the following operating systems for mobile phones: iOS and Android.
+The latest iOS version: 1.0(9)

 ### Contact

 If you would like to share your opinion or report a bug, do not hesitate to [contact me](mailto:i.d.kosinska@gmail.com).